CyberfusionIO/HostFact-Verwerkersovereenkomst/README.md

     delete FROM `HostFact_Debtor_Custom_Values` WHERE ReferenceID = {DEBTORID} and FieldID = {FIELDID};

-Replace {DEBTORID} with the debtor ID (NOT the debtor username!) and {FIELDID} with the same field ID that you set in the code.
+Replace {DEBTORID} with the debtor ID (NOT the debtor code) and {FIELDID} with the same field ID that you set in the config.

 # Known bug